Belle Davis: Life

 The common style of performance that engaged audiences best were exaggerated mockeries of black stereotypes and caricatures, which were manifested by Black performers in different ways.
 Davis was applauded by audiences for performing popular songs by imitating a white singer who mimicked Black stereotypes.
 In the early 19th century, European audiences projected racist, over-sexualized imaginings of Black people onto performers, and some entertainers used this to their advantage.
 From 1899 up until the start of World War II, hundreds of African-American artists were able to find full-time work in Europe that was not available to black Americans in the US.
 Black performers also discovered less refined limits that the racist rules of American theater and film had put on them.
 While this was an advantage of living in Europe, many Europeans had a warped perception of black performers, viewing them through a lens of an uncivilized African spirit that had been reinterpreted through the lens of American modernism.
 The language used at the time in regard to Davis' troupe, song titles, and performance style exposes white audiences' desire to engage with racist caricatures for entertainment.
 Some of these performances are critiqued as degrading and undermining, with performers only looking to cater to white audiences.

 In 1925, she was the choreographer at the "Casino de Paris" Music Hall.
 Here she recruited performers and arranged the dancing until 1929.
-During this time she returned to London to her house in Holborn where she recruited five dancers including the tap dancer Josie Woods.
+During this time she returned to London to her house in Holborn, where she recruited five dancers including the tap dancer Josie Woods.
 They were called the "Magnolia Blossoms" and they were taken back to Paris.
-The latest time at which Belle Davis is recorded in Europe was in Paris in 1929.
+The latest time at which Davis is recorded in Europe was in Paris in 1929.